Draft IT Rules have potential to become mechanism to muzzle the press: DigiPub | Technology

 It said the government was not the only stakeholder in a thriving democracy.

-''The media (electronic, print and digital), information activists, civil society are equally invested in a democracy's well being and in upholding constitutionally protected freedoms of speech and expression.
+''The media (electronic, print and digital), information activists, and civil society are equally invested in a democracy's well-being and in upholding constitutionally protected freedoms of speech and expression.

 ''Therefore, the government should not appropriate powers to legitimise what information/news is real or fake,'' the statement said.